xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

     security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
     Could not store password in keychain

 We simply couldn't access the keychain when running Fastlane.
-I opted to just save the password as a system environment variable.
+We opted to just save the password as a system environment variable.

-### CocoaPods is not able to update dependencies
+#### CocoaPods is not able to update dependencies

     [!]
 Unable to satisfy the following requirements: